 In recent years, the government has rolled out some beneficial measures to incentivise both public and private sector organisations to improve cybersecurity standards.
-One example is the Public Procurement (Preference to Make in India) Order 2018 for Cyber Security Products notified by MeitY on 2 July 2018, which was further revised by the Public Procurement (Preference to Make in India) Order 2019 for Cyber Security Products notified by MeitY on 6 December 2019, wherein cybersecurity was named as a strategic sector, and government procurement agencies will give preference to domestically manufactured or produced cybersecurity products.
+One example is the Public Procurement (Preference to Make in India) Order 2018 for Cyber Security Products notified by MeitY on 2 July 2018, which was further revised by the Public Procurement (Preference to Make in India) Order 2019 for Cyber Security Products notified by MeitY on

+6 December 2019, wherein cybersecurity was named as a strategic sector, and government procurement agencies will give preference to domestically manufactured or produced cybersecurity products.

-Industry standards and codes of practice Identify and outline the main industry standards and codes of practice promoting cybersecurity.
+Industry standards and codes of practice

+Identify and outline the main industry standards and codes of practice promoting cybersecurity.
 Where can these be accessed?

-In addition to the Information Technology Act 2000 and the applicable rules framed thereunder (including the CERT-In Directions which prescribe specific obligations for maintenance of logs, ICT clock synchronisation, and data retention requirements), industry-specific standards have been prescribed by specific regulators.
+In addition to the Information Technology Act 2000 and the applicable rules framed thereunder (including the CERT-In Directions, which prescribe specific obligations for maintenance of logs, information and communication technology clock synchronisation, and data retention requirements), industry-specific standards have been prescribed by specific regulators.
 Some examples are given below.

 - Financial sector: the Reserve Bank of India has issued various guidelines for ensuring cybersecurity and the handling of cyber fraud within the banking sector.
-They can be accessed at www.rbi.org.in and include the following: - Cyber Security Framework in Banks, prescribing standards to be followed by banks for securing themselves against cybercrimes; - Basic Cyber Security Framework for Primary (Urban) Cooperative Banks, prescribing certain basic cybersecurity controls for primary urban cooperative banks; and - Master Direction on Information Technology Governance, Risk, Controls and Assurance Practices 2023 that incorporates, consolidates, and updates the guidelines, instructions and circulars on IT governance, risk, controls, assurance practices and business continuity/disaster recovery management.
-The Master Directions will come into effect from 1 April 2024. - Insurance sector: the insurance sector is subject to the 'IRDAI Information and Cyber Security Guidelines 2023', issued by the Insurance Regulatory and Development Authority of India (IRDAI).
+They can be accessed at www.rbi.org.in and include: - the Cyber Security Framework in Banks, prescribing standards to be followed by banks for securing themselves against cybercrimes; - the Basic Cyber Security Framework for Primary (Urban) Cooperative Banks, prescribing certain basic cybersecurity controls for primary urban cooperative banks; and - the Master Direction on Information Technology Governance, Risk, Controls and Assurance Practices 2023, effective from April 2024, that incorporates, consolidates and updates the guidelines, instructions and circulars on IT governance, risk, controls, assurance practices and business continuity/disaster recovery management. - Insurance sector: the insurance sector is subject to the IRDAI Information and Cyber Security Guidelines 2023, issued by the Insurance Regulatory and Development Authority of India (IRDAI).
 These Guidelines are applicable to all insurers, including insurance intermediaries, brokers, corporate agents etc, regulated by IRDAI.
-The Guidelines apply to all data created, received or maintained by such entities in the course of carrying out their designated duties and functions, irrespective of the place of storage and form of such data.
-The Guidelines stipulate the organisational structure to be created for the governance, implementation and monitoring of information security.

-Telecommunications sector: the licence conditions for a unified licence granted by the Department of Telecommunication (DOT) prescribe various cybersecurity obligations on the licensee entity.
-For instance, the licensee is obligated to ensure the protection of privacy of communication and that unauthorised interception of messages does not take place; the licensee is to be completely responsible for security of their networks and must have an organisational policy on the security and security management of their networks, etc. Due to the large surge in cybersecurity incidents fuelled by large-scale remote work adoption during the covid-19 pandemic, the DOT has been issuing, inter alia, various security-related circulars to update stakeholders, such as Best Practices - Cyber Security, which provides protocols to be followed by organisations; and Unsafe Practices to be Avoided at Workplace for Cyber Security, which describes unsafe workplace practices that may be avoided, such as using common passwords, leaving devices unlocked, ignoring operating systems and software updates and downloading files without scanning.
+The Guidelines apply to all data created, received or maintained by such entities in the course of, carrying out, their designated duties and functions, irrespective of the place of storage and form of such data.
+The Guidelines stipulate the organisational structure to be created for the governance, implementation and monitoring of information security. - Telecommunications sector: the licence conditions for a unified licence granted by the Department of Telecommunication (DOT) prescribe various cybersecurity obligations on the licensee entity.
+For instance, the licensee is obligated to ensure the protection of privacy of communication and that unauthorised interception of messages does not take place; and the licensee is to be completely responsible for security of its networks and must have an organisational policy on the security and security management of their networks, etc. Due to the large surge in cybersecurity incidents fuelled by large-scale remote work adoption during the covid-19 pandemic, the DOT has issued, among others, various security-related circulars to update stakeholders, such as Best Practices - Cyber Security, which provide protocols to be followed by organisations; and Unsafe Practices to be Avoided at Workplace for Cyber Security, which describe unsafe workplace practices that may be avoided, such as using common passwords, leaving devices unlocked, ignoring operating systems and software updates and downloading files without scanning.
+The Telecommunications (Telecom Cyber Security) Rules 2024 mandate telecommunication entities to implement certain measures such as the adoption of a telecom cybersecurity policy that includes security safeguards, risk management approaches, actions, training, best practices and technologies, to enhance telecom cybersecurity.